 Then Maths Teacher Circles are for you!
 We look forward to seeing you soon.

-Join us in October and at other sessions.
+Join us in October!
 In each practical and interactive session, we will dive into thought-provoking and accessible maths problems and discuss their implications for classroom practice.

 Sessions feature an exciting range of presenters and opportunities to connect with others in a welcoming environment.